The 2020 WSMA Annual Meeting is scheduled for Sept. 26-27 at the Historic Davenport, Autograph Collection in Spokane. Save the dates!

 The WSMA offers password-protected online reference committees for those members who aren't able to attend the in-person reference committees, or who wish to review and discuss resolutions prior to the WSMA Annual Meeting.
 The WSMA also offers a general discussion forum, also available year-round, for members to develop their policy ideas or start a discussion on any general topic.
 Learn more about these forums.

 The WSMA wishes to thank the following corporate partners for their generous contributions.
-For more information on becoming a partner, review our corporate partners brochure or contact Lauren Beverly at 206.956.3622 or email@example.com.
+For more information on becoming a partner, review our corporate partners brochure or contact Jessica Martinson at 206.956.3628 or firstname.lastname@example.org.

 Please note that the WSMA may have a photographer and/or videographer on-site at this event to gather imagery for use by the WSMA in its communications materials and channels, as well as for media outreach.
 These images will be the property of the WSMA, and the WSMA will not sell or otherwise market event imagery.
 If you have any questions regarding imagery taken at a WSMA event, please contact Milana McLead at 206.441.9762 or email@example.com.